 Operated by an outdoor sports company that’s party of a family business dating back to the 1830s.
+The slope was a Dendix type measuring 20 x 6 metres.
 The retail division of the company is still operating as a shop in Reading and online.

 England, North Yorkshire, Catterick Indoor Ski Centre

-The former second largest indoor dry ski slope in the UK was located at Catterick Barracks in North Yorkshire and boasted a 20 metre vertical and three runs for different abilities.
+The former second largest indoor dry ski slope in the UK was located at Catterick Barracks in North Yorkshire and boasted a 20 metre vertical and three runs for different abilities. these included a 50 x 19m main slope and a 15 x 12m nursery slope which in the 1980s had a Skimat surface.
 It has been taken out of service sometime before a fire destroyed the building where it was located in February 2003.

 England, London, Crystal Palace Ski Slope